 About

-The Stochastic Ledger is a quantitative research and trading blog.
-Although the content is quant-heavy, the goal is clarity and accessibility for the average retail trader.
+Although the content is quant-heavy, my goal is to describe my understanding with clarity and accessibility for the average retail trader.
 You’ll find logically driven research notes spanning microstructure, price action, and statistically grounded technical analysis.
-Unlike most blogs and media on trading, I have zero interest in selling a strategy or becoming another Youtube guru.
-The main focus is studying markets and associated statistically phenomena.

 The content on this blog is for informational and educational purposes only.
 It does not constitute investment advice, stock recommendations, or a solicitation to buy or sell any securities.
 Trading stocks, options, and futures involves high risk, and you may lose your entire investment.
 The author is not a registered financial advisor.
 Always consult with a professional before making financial decisions.